NSW Southern Highlands – a Beginner’s Guide

 Where to Eat in Robertson

-• Moonacres Kitchen – Well known for their sourdough, which we rate too!
+• Moonacres Kitchen is well known for their sourdough, which we rate too!

 • Lucinda’s Pantry – we missed it this time, but locals were really adamant we try it next time.

-• Robertson Public House (1887) – the local pub and one of the oldest timber buildings in NSW
+• Robertson Public House (1887), is one of the oldest timber buildings in NSW.

 Where to Shop

-• Robertson Cheese Factory – way more than just cheese with antiques, fudge, and fantastic gelato.
+• Robertson Cheese Factory – way more than just cheese; it has antiques, fudge, and fantastic gelato.

-• The Cool Room – A Country Emporium – In the same building as the Cheese Factory
+• The Cool Room, a Country Emporium, is in the same building as the Cheese Factory.

 Where to Stay